EshanTrivedi21/Git-CheatSheet/CONTRIBUTING.md

 ### `STEP 14` : Click on `Create Pull Request`.

-### `STEP 15` : Voila!
+### Voila!
 You have made a PR to the Git-CheatSheet.
 Sit back patiently and relax while your PR is reviewed

+---

+## Points to remember:

++ ### Anyone who is sending a Pull Request make sure that you Refactor your code.
++ ### Properly Organize the things that you add or delete and mention them in you commits description
++ ### We will carry out this task after every Major Update has been done
++ ### But just stating this here so that people from now on make sure to properly organize those big chunks of codes.

 ---